Right Arrow

 1. Implement structured SMED methodology

 Start with comprehensive baseline measurements.
-Video document your current changeover processes across all shifts to identify variations.
+Use video to document your current changeover processes across all shifts to identify variations.
 This reveals:

 • Which steps take longest on night shift